Wine can provide health benefits, like reducing your risk for cardiovascular disease, promoting gut health and increasing your longevity.

 In order to achieve the health benefits of drinking wine, it is also essential to maintain a balanced and healthy diet, combined with regular exercise.

-The American Heart Association recommends that the safe amount of wine per day is up to 148 ml for women and up to 295 ml for men, keeping in mind that wine contains up to 12% alcohol.
+The American Heart Association does not recommend drinking any alcohol beverages in general.
+However, the maximum recommended amount of wine per day is up to 148 ml for women and up to 295 ml for men.

-Excessive wine consumption can increase the risk for certain types of cancer, such as mouth, breast, throat, liver and esophageal cancer.
+- Some types of cancer, such as mouth, breast, intestine, throat, liver and esophageal

 Contraindications